apiontek/wp-rdnyc/README.md

 1. Clone or download the project into your `themes` directory (`./wp-content/themes`)
 2. Run `composer install`
 3. Run `npm install` if developing
-4. Set environment variables for BrowserSyncPlugin to the domain/ports you need (see `webpack.config.js` for variables needed).
-5. Run `npm run start` to begin development server, `npm run dev` for simple dev build, `npm run prod` for a production build, or `npm run build` to build both dev & prod concurrently.
+4. Run `npm run watch` to begin watching & rebuilding for development, `npm run dev` for simple dev build, `npm run prod` for a production build, or `npm run build` to build both dev & prod concurrently.

 ### SVGs